A ROS multi-ontology references services: OWL reasoners and application prototyping issues: Introduction

-The Ontology Web Language (OWL) is a standard representation supporting several reasoning interfaces, e.g., Pellet \cite{pellet}, and logics approaches \cite{W3R:language}.
-Thus, it can be a solid foundation to a framework for symbolic reasoning in Robotics.
-OWL is based on the separation between terminological and assertional knowledge, referred to as different \emph{boxes}.
+The Ontology Web Language (OWL)\footnote{\url{https://www.w3.org/TR/owl-guide}.} is a standard representation supporting several reasoning interfaces, e.g., Pellet \cite{pellet}, and logic formalisms, e.g., the Allen's Algebra \cite{allen}.
+Thus, it can be a solid foundation for a framework for symbolic reasoning in Robotics.
+OWL is based on the separation between terminological and assertional knowledge, referred to as different \emph{boxes} (Tbox and Abox).
 Typically, in Robotics scenarios, we design a \emph{static} semantics for the beliefs to be represented in the TBox.
 Then, we populate the ABox through \emph{individuals} defined using \emph{types} and \emph{properties} and, at run-time, we classify knowledge using \emph{instance checking}.
 We argue that, due to the high complexity of HRI scenarios, the possibility of a dynamic semantics in the TBox is desirable as well.
 For instance, it could be used to \emph{learn} new types for classification.
-This lead us to a study requiring reasoning heuristics to be compared, components to be shared and different semantics to be adapted.
+This leads us to a study requiring reasoning heuristics to be compared, components to be shared, and different semantics to be adapted.

-For this purpose, we propose the ROS Multi Ontology References\footnote{\url{https://github.com/EmaroLab/ARMOR}} (ARMOR in short).
-ARMOR is an open source \emph{service} which manipulates and queries OWL2 ontologies.
-It provides a simple access to a set of dynamic ontologies, handling also the synchronizations among different components in the architecture.
-Last but not the least, it is a convenient tool to directly assess semantics supported by advanced reasoners.
+For this purpose, we propose the ROS Multi Ontology References\footnote{\url{https://github.com/EmaroLab/ARMOR}.} (ARMOR).
+ARMOR is an open source \emph{service} which manipulates and queries multiple OWL ontologies.
+It provides access to a set of dynamic ontologies, handling also the synchronizations among different components in the architecture.
+Therefore, it is a convenient tool for managing knowledge representation supported by advanced reasoners.